 Blackberry anthracnose is a common fungal disease plaguing many home gardeners who enjoy growing brambles for their tasty summer berries.
-In additional to finding blackberries with anthracnose, the disease can also infect dewberries; loganberries; and red, black, and purple raspberries.
+In additional to finding blackberries with anthracnose, the disease can also infect dewberries, loganberries, and red, black, or purple raspberries.

 Anthracnose can cause poor fruit quality and production, and in severe infections, weaken or even kill canes.
 Dieback, cane spot, and gray bark are other names commonly used for blackberries with anthracnose.